Blue Earth River: Geography

 The Blue Earth River begins at the confluence of its west and middle branches, approximately 5 mi north of Elmore in southwestern Faribault County, Minnesota.
 The Middle Branch, 35.1 mi long and sometimes known as the main stem of the river, rises in northwestern Winnebago County, Iowa, approximately 7 mi east of Rake, and flows westwardly into Kossuth County, Iowa, then northwardly into Faribault County.
 The West Branch, 24.7 mi long, rises near Swea City, Iowa, in northern Kossuth County and flows northeastwardly into Faribault County.
 Both headwaters tributaries have been channelized for much of their courses.

-From their confluence the Blue Earth River flows northwardly in a winding course through eastern Faribault County into Blue Earth County, past the cities of Blue Earth, Winnebago, and Vernon Center, to Mankato, where it enters the Minnesota River from the south.
-Rapidan Dam, constructed for the purpose of hydroelectricity generation in 1910, impounds the river 12 mi upstream from its mouth; its reservoir filled with silt and mud soon after the dam's completion.
+From their confluence, the Blue Earth River flows northwardly in a winding course through eastern Faribault County into Blue Earth County, past the cities of Blue Earth, Winnebago, and Vernon Center, to Mankato, where it enters the Minnesota River from the south.
+Rapidan Dam, constructed for hydroelectricity generation in 1910, impounds the river 12 mi upstream from its mouth; its reservoir filled with silt and mud soon after the dam's completion.
 The hydroelectric facility was later decommissioned but reactivated in 1984.

 The Blue Earth River's largest tributaries are the Le Sueur River, which it collects 3 mi upstream of its mouth; and the Watonwan River, which it collects 16 mi upstream of its mouth.
-The two rivers drain 31% and 24% of the Blue Earth's watershed, respectively.
+The two rivers drain 31% and 24% of the Blue Earth's watershed.
 Tributaries of the river in its upper course include the East Branch Blue Earth River, 59.2 mi long, which rises in southwestern Freeborn County and flows westwardly through Faribault County to the city of Blue Earth; and Elm Creek, 89.5 mi long, which rises in northeastern Jackson County and flows eastwardly through Martin County into northeastern Faribault County, where it joins the Blue Earth River near Winnebago.